launchdarkly/LaunchDarkly-Docs/style-guide.md

 Use screenshots sparingly.
 They're expensive to maintain.
 If you're a LaunchDarkly partner contributing documentation for your product or service, you are responsible for contributing updated screenshots for your service when needed.

 You can add screenshots as .PNGs or .GIFs.
 For a screenshot to render in the docs correctly, you must reference the `/images/` directory in the filepath and end the screenshot name with the file type (.png or .gif).

 We do not have a minimum or maximum size guideline to follow, but in general you should capture as little of the screen as possible to keep your screenshot useful.
 Please avoid full-screen screenshots, but if you must include them you probably also want to include a callout indicating which part of the screen the reader should focus on.

-If you capture identifying information in a screenshot, like an email address or API key, obsure it with a blurring tool.
+If you capture identifying information in a screenshot, like an email address or API key, obscure it with a blurring tool.
 Most image editing apps have a blur or pixelate function.

 Alt text is required for all graphics and screenshots.
 To add alt text to your screenshot, type a description of the screenshot in the brackets section of the markdown image tag:

 ```
 ![The alt text goes between these brackets.](screenshot-filepath.png)
 ```

 If you want to add a video clip to your docs, we suggest uploading it to YouTube and embedding the YouTube file in the topic.
 We do not have capability to host video content on the site.

 Do not include personally identifiable information in your video.

 You must include closed captioning (subtitles) on the video.
 Please only upload videos with audio in English, since we don't have the resources to verify that non-English speech matches the contents of the subtitles.